claudioametrano/UnFATE/README.md

 ### Build yourself the Docker container
 1. clone UnFATE repository
   * `git clone https://github.com/claudioametrano/UnFATE.git`
-2. Build the docker container (running the Dockerfile which is inside the UnFATE folder, you will not use the rest of the files in the folder, as you will run UnFATE within the container):
+  Build the docker container (running the Dockerfile which is inside the UnFATE folder, you will not use the rest of the files in the folder, as you will run UnFATE within the container):
-  *  `sudo docker build -t unfate:latest  Path/to/UnFATE/folder/`
+  *  `sudo docker build -t unfate1.0:latest  Path/to/UnFATE/folder/`
-3. Start the container (interactive)
+2. Start the container (interactive)
-  *  `sudo docker run -it unfate`
+  *  `sudo docker run -it unfate1.0`
-4. Start the UnFATE conda environment within the container
+3. Start the UnFATE conda environment within the container
   *  `conda activate unfate`
-5. Quick run in your current directory with the tutorial dataset:
+4. Quick run in your current directory with the tutorial dataset (`main_wrap.py --help` for details about the software's arguments):
   *  `wget  https://raw.githubusercontent.com/claudioametrano/UnFATE/master/TUTORIAL_DATASET.tar.gz`
   *  `tar -xf TUTORIAL_DATASET.tar.gz`
-  *  `python3 main_wrap.py -b ./TUTORIAL_DATASET/10_Unfate_markers_aa.fasta -a ./TUTORIAL_DATASET/assemb_tutorial/ -w ./TUTORIAL_DATASET/WGS_tutorial/ -t ./TUTORIAL_DATASET/TE_tutorial/ -n Letharia -o ./output_wgs_te_ass_letharia --cpu 4 --first_use --trimal --strict_filtering --depth_multiplier 10 --gappy_out 90`
+  *  `main_wrap.py -b ./TUTORIAL_DATASET/10_Unfate_markers_aa.fasta -a ./TUTORIAL_DATASET/assemb_tutorial/ -w ./TUTORIAL_DATASET/WGS_tutorial/ -t ./TUTORIAL_DATASET/TE_tutorial/ -n Letharia -o ./output_wgs_te_ass_letharia --first_use`
-`
+5. Retrieve the output from the container (while it is still active)
+  * `docker cp <container_id>:/path/to/file/on/container /path/on/host`

 ### With Conda environment
 Prerequisites/Dependencies:
-1. A working Linux operating system (Ubuntu 22.04 LTS and 24.04 LTS were tested; other Linux distributions could work), as the main OS or as a virual machine (e.g. https://www.linuxvmimages.com/images/ubuntu-2404/).
+1. A working Linux operating system (Ubuntu 22.04 LTS and 24.04 LTS were tested; other Linux distributions could work), as the main OS or as a virtual machine (e.g. https://www.linuxvmimages.com/images/ubuntu-2404/).
 2. Download and install the Miniconda installer for Linux:
   * `wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh`
   * `bash ./Miniconda3-latest-Linux-x86_64.sh`